Bans and regulation in each state

 South Australia, Tasmania, the Northern Territory and the Australian Capital Territory have already introduced bans on plastic bags.
 Victoria, Western Australia, and Queensland have also committed to banning plastic bags by 2018.
 New South Wales has not yet indicated that a ban will be introduced.

-In 2013 the Tasmanian government introduced legislation banning retailers from providing shoppers with lightweight, single-use plastic bags.
-Under the legislation, the supply of other plastic bags is not restricted.
-These include compostable bags certified to Australian Standard AS4736, resealable zipper storage bags, heavier plastic bags (above 35 microns), lightweight meat, fruit and vegetable 'barrier' bags and plastic bags that are an integral part of the packaging.
+Allowed: Compostable bags certified to Australian Standard AS4736, resealable zipper storage bags, heavier plastic bags (above 35 microns), lightweight meat, fruit and vegetable 'barrier' bags, paper bags. and plastic bags that are an integral part of the packaging.

 Australian Capital Territory

 The Australian Capital Territory banned plastic bags on 1 November 2011.
-The ban applies to all retailers in the ACT for single-use, lightweight polyethylene polymer plastic bags that are less than 35 microns in thickness.
-Degradable bags made from plastic are also banned, however compostable bags that have been certified to Australian Standard AS4736 are permitted.
+The ban applies to all retailers in the ACT for single-use, lightweight polyethylene polymer plastic bags that are less than 35 microns in thickness and degradable bags made from plastic.

-The Western Australian government have committed to banning lightweight single-use plastic bags will be banned statewide from 1 July 2018, bringing the state in line with South Australia, Tasmania, the Northern Territory, and the Australian Capital Territory which already has plastic bag bans in place.
-The ban also includes single-use compostable bags.
+Effective July 1, 2018, the Western Australian government has banned all lightweight single-use plastic bags (including compostable bioplastic bags) statewide, bringing the state in line with South Australia, Tasmania, the Northern Territory, and the Australian Capital Territory which already has plastic bag bans in place.

-While there’s no ban in place yet, the Victorian government has pledged to ban single-use plastic bags across the state.
+While there’s no legislative ban in place yet, the Victorian government has pledged to ban single-use plastic bags across the state by the end of 2019.
 Being a late entry to the ‘ban the bag’ movement, Victoria is drawing on experience in other jurisdictions, which shows that banning lightweight plastics ban can lead to undesirable results, including increased use of heavier duty plastics, which can have an even more significant environmental impact.
+All single-use, lightweight plastic bags are banned, including compostable bioplastic bags.

 Reusables only provide a benefit if they are reused